 If you prefer making photocopies to use as student handouts, rather than issuing printed workbooks, please contact us about obtaining a school site license and master binder of the Fasttrack Civics pages.
 For more information about this option, click on the link for Prices and Ordering on the Fasttrack Civics home page.

 Copying pages without permission is the same as shoplifting, plagiarism, or any other form of theft.
-Do the right thing, and set an example for your students.
+You cannot expect students to act honorably if you are not honorable yourself.
+Do the right thing.
+Copyright details are here.

 How can I get more information?Please contact our office in Springfield, Virginia, by phone at: (703) 644 - 4612, or by email at: email@example.com